Nene derby

 The Nene derby is the name of the association football local rivalry in England between Northampton Town and Peterborough United, both of which are based along the River Nene.
 Fans of both clubs consider the other to be one of their main rivals.
+In a 2019 study the Nene derby was revealed to be a reciprocated rivalry, with the largest percentage of fans of each club considering the other as their rivals.

 The first competitive match between the two clubs took place in 1946 but the first professional derby took place in 1960.
-As of 16 April 2021, there has been 74 competitive matches between the two teams, with 34 wins for Peterborough, 21 wins for Northampton and 19 draws.
+As of 17 December 2024, there have been 80 competitive matches between the two teams, with 37 wins for Peterborough, 24 wins for Northampton and 19 draws.